 Make teeth brushing a fun and pleasant experience for your dog beginning at a young age.
 Start by playing with their lips and touching their teeth whenever you can.
 Reward them with a goop of this chicken-flavored tooth paste.

 Once they allow you to freely manipulate their lips, move on to a soft finger tooth brush then eventually a conventional one.
 Always give lots of praise.
 When I tell Cooper to sit on the bathroom mat, he knows what time it is and gets super excited for a taste of his favorite chicken goop.

 It is important that you make this part of your dog’s routine.
 They learn by consistence, just like with a new trick.
 With that said, if you have an older dog it is definitely still possible to train them to tolerate brushing teeth.
 It may take a little longer for them to get used to but be consistent and ease them in slowly!
 Try to do it once a day around the same time of day.
 Once they get used to the daily brushing, if you get lucky, they may even let you scale a little.

 Watch what they eat.

 Diets high in wheat and starch will often stick onto your dog’s teeth.
 Avoid canned foods if possible, as dry kibble is much better for their teeth.
 The most ideal diet for a dogs’ oral health is actually raw meat and uncooked bones.
+Natural foods and treats, like bully stick, provide tasty dog food but doesn’t damage your pets health.
 If you have a dog with multiple allergies, your veterinarian may recommend they go on a raw diet.
 Be aware that a raw diet may be more costly than a traditional kibble diet.